papungkorn-k/website/content/authors/admin/_index.md

   url: "https://economics.utah.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: Papungkorn Kitcharoenkarnkul is a doctoral candidate in economics at the University of Utah.
-My research interest lies educational, health, and labor economics.

 interests:
 - Applied Microeconometrics